Skip to content

 Requirements

-• U.S.-based applicants must be U.S. citizens or permanent residents in the U.S. who have a working knowledge of the Japanese language.
+• U.S.-based applicants must be U.S. citizens or permanent residents in the U.S. who ideally have a working knowledge of the Japanese language.

-• Japan-based applicants must be Japanese nationals who are able to contribute to discussions in English.
+• Japan-based applicants must be Japanese nationals.

 • Scholars must demonstrate professional interest in Japan, and be at advanced assistant or early associate professor levels.